truonglearncode/truonglearncode/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.laobi.icu/badge?page_id=truonglearncode.truonglearncode)

-I'm a senior student in E-Commerce major at Ho Chi Minh City University of Technology and Education.
+I recently graduated in E-Commerce major from Ho Chi Minh City University of Technology and Education and currently available for work.
 I really interest in Data, Machine Learning and I want to learn anything about it

 As a entry level of Data field.
 I'm eager to delve deeper into Python, SQL, Data Structure, Visualization...
 It help me growth up in future career.
 But now, i'm seeking entry-level or internship positions in Data Analytics, Data Science, Data Engineering, or related fields.